RVVandana/bluemix-automated-toll-booth/README.md

 	5. Make a note the RFID number and make sure to use that number in the dataabse for provisioning vehicle data.

-Step 2 : Once you got the RFID number open the userData.sql(link for that) and modify it by following the instructions as follows.
+Step 2 : Once you got the RFID number open the [userData.sql](toll_server/userData.sql) file.
+This is where all user and vehicle information is provisioned.
+To provision data, modify this file by following the instructions below .

-		In the sql file you can see the SQL query like INSERT INTO VEHICLE_INFO VALUES ('JOHN','KA0H1234','CAR',100,0,'090096B43E15');
+		In the sql file you can see the SQL query like for a sample data INSERT INTO VEHICLE_INFO VALUES ('JOHN','KA0H1234','CAR',100,0,'090096B43E15');

 		Here the column data is mapped as follows